tsgates/arch-wiki-markdown/wiki/Wacom_Tablet.md

 > Check if kernel drivers needed (usually not)

-After plugging in the tablet (in case of a USB device) check lsusb and/or dmesg  to see if the kernel recognizes your tablet.
+After plugging in the tablet (in case of a USB device) check lsusb and/or dmesg | grep -i wacom to see if the kernel recognizes your tablet.
 It should also be listed in /proc/bus/input/devices.

-In case it's not recognized, which might happen for new devices not supported by current kernel, it is also possible to install git version of kernel driver from: stable branch (wacom-linux-git), next branch (wacom-next-linux-git) or mainline branch (wacom-mainline-linux-git).
+In case it's not recognized, it might happen for new devices not supported by current kernel.

 > Install Wacom drivers